sepen/crux-on-devices/odroid-xu4/README.md

 ## Installation

+This installation method is intended to keep the original eMMC and run CRUX-ARM from an SD card.

+During the installation we will use a base distro to boot and then complete the steps to install CRUX-ARM inside a chroot environment (steps 3 to 5).
+To summary the steps will be the following:

+1. Boot from eMMC with Ubuntu and network support
+2. Insert the SD card and create the partitions: boot and rootfs
+3. Download the CRUX-ARM release and install on the rootfs partition
+4. Download and compile the kernel natively and installl on the boot partition
+5. Download and compile the bootloader files natively and installl on the boot partition

 In my case I will use the original eMMC as a rescue media so I prepared a fresh installation on it:
 ```
 $ wget https://odroid.in/ubuntu_18.04lts/XU3_XU4_MC1_HC1_HC2/ubuntu-18.04.3-4.14-minimal-odroid-xu4-20190910.img.xz